Sui Mainnet Upgrades to V1.16.2 and Protocol to Version 33

 Full disclaimer: This platform includes third party opinions.
 We do not endorse their accuracy.
 Digital asset prices can be volatile.
 Do your own research.
 See full terms here.

 According to Foresight News, the Sui mainnet has been upgraded to version V1.16.2, and the Sui protocol has been updated to version 33.
-The new version includes several improvements, such as fixing the response format in the Sui command-line interface and enabling the deletion of shared objects in the testnet.
+The new version includes fixes for response formats in the Sui command-line interface and the activation of shared object deletion functionality on the testnet.

 View full text